camilleplays/Imsec_labs/TpBiometry/README.md

 ![identification rate](image_rapport/ex2_pD.jpg)

-### E. Drawing indentification rates as a function of N-Best
+### E. Drawing indentification rates as a function of N

 We projected the images of TestA into SpaceA and we computed the N-Best identification rates, for various N, using the routine identify.
 We therefore wrote the following code: